mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/OOP.md

 - one building block can be manipulated without affecting the entire program, independent blocks
 - program becomes an interaction of these buidling blocks
 - Some blocks can be reused in order to reduce repetition.

+### Define the benefits?
+What benefits does it have?

+- makes code more maintainable, flexible and easier to think about
+- that gives us the ability to write organized code with clear boundaries
+- helps to section off areas of code, restricting access to some parts providing protection and security
+- creates another layer of abstraction for the programmer to think on which helps with solving the problem

 ## What is encapsulation?